-The Federal Emergency Management Agency (FEMA) has delegated to the Secretary of Labor the responsibility for administering those provisions of the Stafford Act that pertain to the DUA program and payment of DUA benefit assistance.
-Under DUA, the SWA is accountable to DOL and, through DOL, to FEMA.
+The Federal Emergency Management Agency (FEMA) has delegated to the Secretary of Labor the responsibility for administering those provisions of the Stafford Act that pertain to the DUA program and payment of DUA.
+Under the DUA program, the SWA is accountable to DOL and, through DOL, to FEMA.
 The SWA works in coordination with both agencies in preparing prompt announcements regarding the availability of DUA, submitting initial and supplemental funding requests, and accurately reporting funding and workload information on DUA monthly reports.

-For each program administered under the UI program umbrella-UC, TRA/ATAA/RTAA, and DUA, States must ensure full payment of applicable benefits "when due," and must deny payments when not due.
+For each program administered under the UI program umbrella-UC, UCFE, UCX, TRA/ATAA/RTAA, and DUA, States must ensure full payment of applicable benefits "when due" (and States must deny payments when not due).